Bobkong/MDM_Portfolio/README.md

 ### 2.1 Project Introduction

-PlantVsZombie is a project made in my cocos2d course, inspired by two games that I love very much: Super Mario and Plants vs. Zombies.
-I used Super Mary's game play mechanics and the character skills of Plants vs Zombies to create this game.
-This is a four-player team game.
-I am mainly responsible for game design and cocos2d development.
+PlantVsZombie is a game developed in my cocos2d course, inspired by two games that I love very much: Super Mario and Plants vs. Zombies.
+I created this game by combining Super Mary's game play mechanics and the character skills of Plants vs Zombies.
+I worked in a four-man team, and I was mainly responsible for game design and cocos2d development.

-The rule of the game: press the W/A/D to move the plant, press the J key to attack zombies, press the K key to switch the plant, press the L key to use the collected sunlight to revive the plant, press Enter/ESC: pause the game.
+The rule of the game is very simple.
+Users can press the W/A/D key to move the plant, press the J key to attack zombies, press the K key to switch the plant, press the L key to use the collected sunlight to revive the plant, press Enter/ESC to pause/play the game.

 <img src="./assets/images/plantvszombies_guide.png" style="width: 2500px"/>